mongock/mongock/README.md

 ## LAST NEWS :bangbang::bangbang::collision::collision:
 > **Bug found in SpringBoot module in all versions up to 2.0.1.
-We recommend not use SpringBoot module until fix**
+Use of SpringBoot module not recommended until fix**

 # Mongock: MongoDB version control tool for Java